What are Fiberglass Shingles?

 Compare this to $1.75 to $3.20 per square foot on average for basic asphalt shingles.
 However, fiberglass roofing is more weather-resistant and durable, and should have a longer lifespan.

 How Long Do Fiberglass Shingle Roofs Last?

 Fiberglass shingles can last anywhere from 25 to 50 years, while traditional asphalt shingles usually last a maximum of 15 years.
 If you install fiberglass roofing and go with a more expensive roofing brand you can expect a longer life expectancy, better durability, and longer warranties for your roof.

 There are two types of fiberglass shingles as far as style goes that homeowners have installed.
 There are 3 tab fiberglass shingles which are the more affordable type of asphalt shingle.
 The more expensive tier fiberglass shingle is an architectural shingle roof which is the standard for high end homes, they create visually pleasing designs and can even be made to look like slate tile roofing or wood shake roofing at a fraction of the cost.

 Are Fiberglass Shingles Right for Your Climate?

 Because fiberglass shingles contain less asphalt than organic mat-based shingles, and are easier to transport, they have a lower overall environmental impact.
 Fiberglass shingle manufacturers are also adopting energy-saving, cool-roof technology to help reduce the amount of heat absorbed by the roof.
-Look for shingles with Energy Star ratings and you can significantly reduce the cost of cooling your home.
+Look for shingles with Energy Star ratings and you can significantly reduce the cost of cooling your home in the hotter months.